data-integrations/google-cloud/docs/BigQueryTable-batchsource.md

 **Temporary Bucket Name**: Google Cloud Storage bucket to store temporary data in.
 It will be automatically created if it does not exist, but will not be automatically deleted.
 Temporary data will be deleted after it has been read.
+If it is not provided, a unique bucket will be created and then deleted after the run finishes.

 **Service Account File Path**: Path on the local file system of the service account key used for authorization.
 Can be set to 'auto-detect' when running on a Dataproc cluster.